redox-os/book/src/signing-in-to-gitlab.md

 git config --global credential.helper store
 ```

-If you don't like to store it as plaintext, it's also possible to save it only in RAM cache:
+If you don't like to store it as plain text, it's also possible to save it only in RAM cache:

 ```sh
 # <timeout> is how long it will be preserved in memory, defaults to 900 (seconds)